f1u77y/web-media-controller/README.md

 or pack it.

-If you're developer, and you want `build/` directory to correspond the current state of development, you should run `grunt watch`.
+If you're developer, and you want `build/` directory to correspond the current state of development, you should run `npx grunt watch`.